jwlei/dat110-oblig1-Network-programming/README.md

 - `RPCServer.java` implementing the server-side of the RPC layer using the server-side of the underlying messaging layer for communication.
 The server also contains a hash-map which is used to register classes containing methods for remote invocation.

-Unit-tests for the RPC utilities can be found in the `TestRPCUtils.java` class and Unit-tests testing the remote procedure call mechanism can be found in the `TestRPC.java` class.
+Unit-tests for the RPC utilities can be found in the `TestRPCUtils.java` class and unit-tests testing the remote procedure call mechanism can be found in the `TestRPC.java` class.

-In addition to the three classes above, the messaging layer contains the following
+In addition to the three classes above, the RPC layer contains the following

 - `RPCImpl.java` specifying an interface containing an `invoke` method that any server-side class exposing a remote method must implement.
 This `invoke` method should handle the unmarshalling of the parameters, then call the real underlying remote method implementation, and finally marshall the return value.
 It is this `invoke`-method that the RPC server will call in order to have the RPC call executed.